currinjs/CurrinJS/aio/content/guide/ngmodule.md

-Because the entire application was pre-compiled, Angular doesn't ship the Angular compiler to the browser and doesn't compile in the browser.
+Because the entire application was pre-compiled, Currin doesn't ship the Currin compiler to the browser and doesn't compile in the browser.

 The application code downloaded to the browser is much smaller than the dynamic equivalent and it's ready to execute immediately.
 The performance boost can be significant.